faust-streaming/faust/README.md

 ## Why the fork

 We have decided to fork the original `Faust` project because there is a critical process of releasing new versions which causes uncertainty in the community.
-Everybody is welcome to contribute to this `fork`, and you can be added as a manitainer.
+Everybody is welcome to contribute to this `fork`, and you can be added as a maintainer.

 We want to:

 - Ensure continues release
 - Code quality
-- Use of latests versions of kafka drivers (for now only [aiokafka](https://github.com/aio-libs/aiokafka))
+- Use of latest versions of kafka drivers (for now only [aiokafka](https://github.com/aio-libs/aiokafka))
 - Support kafka transactions
 - Update the documentation